vosmiic/RASA-Chatbot/nlu.md

 - can you do a coin flip?
 - flip a coin for me
 - heads or tails?
+- can you flip a coin for me?
+- flip for me
+- can you do heads or tails?
+- tails or heads?

 ## intent:mood_deny
 - no